|

 Colleagues?
 Weyl knew that nobody can be

 anybody without somebodies around.
-Teatime was for him a central point of the
+Teatime was for him a central point

-day, an opportunity, as Oppenheimer later put it, to “explain to each other
+day, an opportunity, as Oppenheimer later put it, to “explain to

 what we do not understand.”
 And cocktail parties?
-None do I remember as richer
+None do I

-in interesting colleagues and lively conversation about fascinating subjects
+in interesting colleagues and lively conversation about fascinating

 than those given by Hermann Weyl and his wife, Hella.